davi-damasceno/TMG-CodingExercise-PHP/README.md

 </FilesMatch>
 ```

 Also, I overwrote apache's default directory to reference the directory with my local github repository for this exercise.
-Notice that this configurations it's just for development, the actual server will be using the latest php version.
+Notice that this configurations it's just for **MY** development, the actual server will be using the latest php version.
+So, don't worry about it.

 ## Development considerations